pytorch-ignite/pytorch-ignite.ai/src/tutorials/intermediate/01-cifar10-distributed.md

 ### Save Models

-We can create checkpoints using either of the two handlers:
+We can create checkpoints using either a handler (in case of ClearML) or by simply passing the path of the checkpoint file to `save_handler`:

-1. If specified `with-clearml=True`, we will save the models in ClearML's File Server using [`ClearMLSaver()`](https://pytorch.org/ignite/generated/ignite.contrib.handlers.clearml_logger.html#ignite.contrib.handlers.clearml_logger.ClearMLSaver).
+If specified `with-clearml=True`, we will save the models in ClearML's File Server using [`ClearMLSaver()`](https://pytorch.org/ignite/generated/ignite.contrib.handlers.clearml_logger.html#ignite.contrib.handlers.clearml_logger.ClearMLSaver).
-2. Else save the models to disk using [`DiskSaver()`](https://pytorch.org/ignite/generated/ignite.handlers.DiskSaver.html#ignite.handlers.DiskSaver).

 ```python